Where to Go Wine Tasting in Robertson

 Location: R60 Robertson

 Springfield Estate wines are all single vineyard wines and are the greatest expression of the estate.
-Each vineyard is planted in a specific site according to the effect the terroir will have on the taste of the finished wine.
+Each vineyard is planted in a specific site, according to the effect the terroir will have on the taste of the finished wine.
 You’ll definitely want to try their niche Wild Yeast Chardonnay, made using the natural yeast from Chardonnay grape skins.
 We also love that Springfield’s wine tasting experience is casual and their wine cellar tours are free of charge.

 Location: R317 Robertson

 The Van Loveren Estate forms part of the Rietief family vineyard.
-Before you visit to the tasting room, check out a whole host of activities offered at the farm.
-Enjoy a walk around the grounds and learn about the history of the farm during a garden tour.
-For the more active there are a number of MTB traills for cyclists, as well as trail runs.
+But, before you visit the Tasting Room, you should check out the host of activities offered at the farm.
+Enjoy a walk around the grounds and learn about the history of the farm during a Garden Tour.
+For the more active, there are a number of MTB trails for cyclists, as well as trail runs.

-At the tasting room at Van Loveren you can choose to do a tasting with a selection of, nibbles or a plattter.
+You can choose to do a tasting with a selection of nibbles or a platter.
 To finish, visit Christina’s Bistro to enjoy your wine with a woodfired pizza.
 A lovely place to go wine tasting in Robertson.

 Location: R317, between Bonnievale & Robertson, Klaasvoogds

 Experience Robertson from underground at Weltevrede with a guided tour of the tunnels.
-It includes a wine tasting by candlelight in the cisterns that were built generations ago with stones brought up from the Breede River by donkey cart.
+It includes a wine tasting by candlelight in the cisterns, built generations ago, using stones brought up from the Breede River by donkey cart.
 Weltevrede’s Captivated by Chardonnay tasting experience takes you through the history of the Robertson valley and you get to taste their fantastic Chardonnay collection.

 Location: R317 Bonnievale Weltevrede Estate